You’ve done it. You loved it. You learned a ton.

-Join us in Minneapolis this summer as an ArtsBridge Summer Staff member, and help the next generation of young artists get ready for college!
+Join us at Baldwin Wallace University in Berea, Ohio this summer as an ArtsBridge Summer Staff member, and help the next generation of young artists get ready for college!

 Each ArtsBridge Summer Staff member is given room and board, a stipend of $1,000, and priceless leadership experience.
 Here’s how to get involved.

 Summer Staff applications for ArtsBridge Summer 2020 are now closed.
 The deadline to apply was April 1, 2020.
 Thank you to everyone who applied!
 Staff applications for ArtsBridge Summer 2021 will open in February 2021.

 Requirements: Must be a former ArtsBridge Summer student.
 Priority will be given to students who have completed at least one year of college.
 All staff must be at least 18 years of age by the start of the program.